lanl/spotlight/README.md

 The user creates a module with a ``Plan`` class.

 Refinement plans available are:
-  * The ``umo_all.py`` refinement plan shows how to optimize all parameters with Mystic for the UMo analysis.
+  * The ``plan_alumina.py`` refinement plan shows how to optimize all parameters with Mystic for the alumina analysis.
-  * The ``umo_lattice.py`` refinement plan shows how to mix a user-defined refinement plan with Mystic selecting values for lattice parameters in the UMo analysis.

 Inside the ``__init__`` class function define any upfront operations such as GSAS initialization, adding phases, or background corrections.